 - 1 teaspoon pure vanilla extract

-- yellow gel food colouring (optional, to desired colour)
+- yellow gel food colouring, optional (use enough to reach desired colour)

 - Preheat oven to 350 degrees Fahrenheit.

 - Meanwhile, in a bowl, whisk together the flour, baking powder, baking soda and salt.
 Set aside.

 - In the bowl of a stand mixer fitted with a paddle attachment (or using a mixing bowl with a hand mixer), blend (on medium-high speed) sugar and butter until smooth, about 2 minutes (stop to scrape the sides of the bowl, as necessary, with a rubber spatula).